All Products

 • Description

-Calculates the SHA-1 hash value of expr that is of the STRING or BINARY type and returns the SHA-1 hash value in hexadecimal string format.
+Calculates the SHA-1 hash value of expr, which must be of the STRING or BINARY type, and returns the hash value as a hexadecimal string.

 • Parameters